 A former banker, in 1841 Henry Sargent had retired to Wodenethe to become a horticulturalist and landscape gardener.

 The Sargents’ son, Winthrop Henry Sargent, an attorney, lived with them.
-He married in December of 1873 to Aimée Rotch.
+He married in December of 1873 to Aimée Rotch of 3 Commonwealth.
 They lived with his parents at 5 Marlborough until about 1877, when they moved to 174 Marlborough.

 Henry Sargent died in November of 1885.
 5 Marlborough continued to be Caroline Sargent’s Boston residence until her death in February of 1887.
 5 Marlborough was inherited by Winthrop Sargent and, after his death in September of 1916, by his widow, Aimée (Rotch) Sargent.
 They leased the house to others.